 How Lamborghini Is Using Forged Composite

 Lamborghini utilized Forged Composite on both the monocoque chassis as well as the suspension arms on the new Sesto Elemento concept car.
 While it's not used in a production car just yet, we expect to see it soon with replacements for the Gallardo and the Murcielago in the not too distant future (Update: Lamborghini is now using Forged Composite extensively in their mainstream vehicles).

 While Forged Composite in our opinion is not as visually pleasing as a traditional carbon fiber part, its potential for useful applications is exciting.
 We haven't heard if the cost of manufacturing is less than a traditional part, but our guess is yes.
-The process sounds like it would be much less labor-intensive and may even make use of injection molding that can help automate manufacturing (Experts, please chime in).
+The process sounds like it would be much less labor-intensive and may even make use of injection molding that can help automate manufacturing.